Castello: Venice's most pleasant district

-The Castello à Venice is worth a trip in itself.
-It is a district well known.
-The laundry hanging in the windows on washing days is a testament to this.
-It is the longest street in Venice.
+The Castello à Venice is worth a travel.
+It is a district very well known.
+The linen hung from the windows on washing days.
+This is the longest street in Venice.
 In the evening, at aperitif time, it is enough to see the terraces fill up and the glasses full of Spritz to enjoy the joys of living among the Venetians.
 This district is quite large and includes the Giardini that were created by Napoleon II.
 You can also visit San Pietro di Castello, which has remained authentic with its priory.
 A little further on, you will find the Venetian football stadium and the Marina.
 The entrance to the arsenal of the Castello is located a few steps from the Doge's Palace.
 Although the armoury is currently closed to the public, it is planned to open it soon.

 The Venice Arsenal